-Quick training guide for recycling experts and educators from MRFs, local governments, haulers, teachers, etc. to replace common negative recycling messaging with positive alternatives.
+Quick training guide for recycling experts and educators from Material Recovery Facilities, local governments, haulers, schools and other recycling entities to replace common negative recycling messaging with positive alternatives.

-Contamination is a reality, but data and experience prove that we CAN reduce it through consistent and sustained education and improvements in sorting technology.
-The recycling industry didn't develop with standardization in mind; it was a local grassroots effort in individual communities with unique and varied collection and sorting systems, facilities, technology, and support.
+Contamination is a reality but data and experience prove that we CAN reduce it through consistent, sustained education and improvements in sorting technology.
+The recycling industry didn't develop with standardization in mind; it was a local grassroots effort in individual communities with unique and varied collection and sorting systems, facilities, technology and support.
 Education is the way we help encourage best practices and refine the public's sorting skills.
 Recycling education works!